hashnfv/hashnfv-multisite/docs/release/installation/multisite.kingbird.installation.rst

 ----------------------------

-Run the following commands to check whether kingbird-api is serving, please replace $token to the token you get from "openstack token issue":
+Run the following commands to check whether kingbird-api is serving, please replace $mytoken to the token you get from "openstack token issue":

 .. code-block:: bash

     openstack token issue
-    curl  -H "Content-Type: application/json"  -H "X-Auth-Token: $token" \
+    curl  -H "Content-Type: application/json"  -H "X-Auth-Token: $mytoken" \
     http://127.0.0.1:8118/

 If the response looks like following: {"versions": [{"status": "CURRENT",